What if I told you that you are being watched?

 Your child will only love their body as much as you love yours.

 So, listen up, moms and dads.
 This is important.
-You have the ability to be their first and most influential teacher about loving and appreciating their bodies, the differences between bodies, what is “normal” for bodies (and this is a broad range), what the media (mis)represents about bodies, and how to practice weight-neutrality.
+You can be their first and most influential teacher about loving and appreciating their bodies, the differences between bodies, what is “normal” for bodies (and this is a broad range), what the media (mis)represents about bodies and how to practice weight-neutrality.

 Body-image role modeling reminds me of the lessons we give our children about racial equality, respecting people with disabilities, helping others — why shouldn’t we be as proactive in teaching our kids about being respectful toward the bodies they were born with and toward others’ bodies?